 Too often cities, counties, and the state point fingers at each other because the current approach lacks clear lines of responsibility and accountability.
-It's also fragmented, insufficiently funded, and fails to provide the policy tools required to materially impact homelessness.
+It's also fragmented,

 California's reliance on a complex patchwork of wellintended programs fails to provide clarity about who is responsible.